The lure of indigo is strong — the classic blue and white combination found in many Japanese textiles is cool, crisp

 Each participant will develop a simple geometric block design based on unfolded origami shapes, set a theme and create variations, and combine them into the beginning of a fresh and modern mini quilt top.

-We will start out by stitching practice blocks from colored paper, to explore composition using minimal, modern shapes inspired by origami.
+We will start out by stitching practice blocks from blue and white paper, to explore composition using minimal, modern shapes inspired by origami.
 A PDF will be supplied with blue and white images of fabric, which you can print at home or at a local copy center.

 We’ll then translate our ideas to fabric, and I will demonstrate simple pattern making using cereal box cardboard.
 If you don’t have any Japanese-inspired blue and white fabric already, I recommend purchasing vintage Japanese yukata cotton fabric from OkanArts.com.
 Please stick to the blue and white theme.
 You will want to have some solid dark blues plus some whites/creams to blend with the patterned fabrics.